-$\delta$ is the economic depreciation rate;
+δ is the economic depreciation rate;

-$\pi(1 - t{capgain})$ is the after-tax revaluation term, with the tax rate on the capital gains $t{capgains}$ and $\pi$ -consumer price index;
+$\pi(1 - t{capgain})$ is the after-tax revaluation term, with the tax rate $t{capgains}$ on the capital gains π ;

-The fraction of the house purchase that is equity financed is $(1-\lambda)$ foregoes earned interest at the unit yield of i, which is taxed at a rate $t_v$ ;
+The fraction of the house purchase that is equity financed is $(1-\lambda)$ foregoes earned interest at the unit yield of i, which is taxed at a rate t_y ;

-ttrans is the minimum statutory transfer tax rate;
+t{trans} is the minimum statutory transfer tax rate;

-$t{ir}$ is the tax on imputed rent.
+t{ir} is the tax on imputed rent.

 The user cost of housing is a relatively simple measure of the size of the preferential tax treatment of owner occupied housing.
 This normalised measure estimates the annual tax-adjusted cost of owning and operating the main residence per additional euro invested in housing capital.
-Based on this methodological framework and using assumptions detailed in Sections 1 and 2, the UCOH indicator can be calculated for all EU countries from 2005 to 2021, and for almost half of them during the entire 1996-2021 period.
+Based on this methodological framework and using assumptions detailed in Sections 1 and 2, the UCOH indicator can be calculated for all EU countries from 2005 to 2022, and for almost half of them during the entire 1996-2022 period.
 Due to data limitations, the UCOH indicator has been calculated since 2001 for 13 countries, namely Bulgaria, Czechia, Estonia, Croatia, Cyprus, Latvia, Lithuania, Hungary, Malta, Poland, Romania, Slovenia and Slovakia, since 2005 for Belgium, and since 1997 for the Netherlands.